 - a) Main Draw Singles events can be conducted with either an 'elimination' or "round robin" format but this must be announced when entries open.
-See below Junior Tournaments section 4 (consolation) for additional information. - b) The maximum draw sizes for each Junior Tournament will be as follows: - Platinum 32 Main draw / No Qualifying - Gold Up to 32 Main draw / Up to 64 Qualifying - Silver Up to 64 Main Draw / Up to 128 Qualifying - Bronze Up to a 128 Main Draw / No Qualifying - c) Tournaments of Silver or below status reserve the right to extend the size of the main draw when total entries only marginally exceed the originally advertised Main Draw size and in so doing not conduct a qualifying event.
+See below Junior Tournaments section 4 (consolation) for additional information. - b) The maximum draw sizes for each Junior Tournament will be as follows: - Platinum (Australian Championships) 64 Main draw / State Qualifying (12/u & 14/u Grasscourt & Claycourts) - Platinum (Australian Championships) 32 Main draw / 32 Qualifying (16/u only) - Platinum (Australian Championships) 16 Main draw / 16 Qualifying (18/u only) - Platinum 32 Main draw / No Qualifying (12/u & 14/u Grasscourt & Claycourts) - Gold Up to 32 Main draw / Up to 64 Qualifying - Silver Up to 64 Main Draw / Up to 128 Qualifying - Bronze Up to a 128 Main Draw / No Qualifying - c) Tournaments of Silver or below status reserve the right to extend the size of the main draw when total entries only marginally exceed the originally advertised Main Draw size and in so doing not conduct a qualifying event.